-In this course the focus will be on expanding communication skills and going deeper into the Spanish language through new material.
-Spanish will be used to create cultural presentations/projects (in-depth) on different areas of the Spanish-speaking world (Spain, South America, Latin America, etc.) Students will read other literature, role play, create videos and possibly connect with other students (pen pals) in Spanish speaking countries.
+240561 - Spanish 5A 240562 - Spanish 5B Grades 11-12 Prerequisite: Spanish 4A & 4B Type of Credit: FA/EL In this course the focus will be on expanding communication skills and going deeper into the Spanish language through new material.
+Spanish will be used to create cultural presentations/projects (indepth) on different areas of the Spanish-speaking world (Spain, South America, Latin America, etc.) Students will read other literature, role play, create videos and possibly connect with other students (pen pals) in Spanish speaking countries.
 By the end of this course, students should be able to demonstrate beyond a level 6 proficiency.
-This class will be combined with Spanish 4 and will work independently some of the time.
+This class will primarily be independent study, and combined with Spanish 3 & 4.
 College Now Course